 A million little things seem to get in the way or get lost when you’re RVing.
 Velcro is a very cheap investment but one of the smartest, simplest ways to keep track of all of your items.
 From remotes to iPads, Velcro is easy to put on and holds like a champ.

-With a few simple velcro strips, you can pick up those items that seem to always be floating around your RV and put them in their place.
+With a few simple Velcro strips, you give those items that seem to always be floating around your RV or travel trailer a more secure and dedicated home.

-Do you have an RV organization hack that isn’t listed?
+Do you have any RV organization storage ideas that aren’t listed?
 Leave a comment below.